PinyaColada/Calabruix/README.md

 The engine has this features built-in:
 * All basic chess pieces + capablanca + invented by me
-* Pseudo legal moves generator
+* Really quick analisis using bitboards
 * Legal move generator
-* En passant
-* Castling
-* Promotion by default it promotes to your piece in your D file, the underpromotions is disabled by default
+* Special move definition (en passant, castling etc...)
 * Fen loader
+* ASCII display of the board

 <p align="right">(<a href="#readme-top">back to top</a>)</p>